-This may be preferable to the procedure at a vet’s office, too.
+This may be preferable to the procedure at a vet’s office.
 But, unfortunately, when euthanasia is necessary, it usually takes place after the working day.
 That could be a long, frightening wait for your cat.

 The drug that most vets use is pentobarbital.
 Your vet will administer an excess dosage.
 This means that your cat will lose consciousness almost immediately.
 Within a minute or two of this, its brain and heart will cease functioning.
 Your cat has passed over to the Rainbow Bridge.

-From there, there is nothing for you to do but grieve and decide what happens next.
-For example, you could have your cat cremated or buried in a pet cemetery.
-Many cities also offer pet funeral services.
+There is nothing for you to do but grieve and decide what happens next.
+For example, you could have your cat cremated or buried in a pet cemetery, and many cities also offer pet funeral services.

 Should I Be With My Cat While It Is Euthanized?

 This is entirely your decision.
-Some owners consider it an opportunity to say one last goodbye.
-Others find the whole concept too upsetting and prefer to remember their cat at its healthiest.
+Some owners consider it an opportunity to say one last goodbye, while others find the whole concept too upsetting and prefer to remember their cat at its healthiest.

-If you are going to be present during the procedure, prepare yourself accordingly.
-You will be watching your beloved pet pass away.
-This can be traumatic and on par with the loss of a human family member.
+If you intend to be present during the procedure, prepare yourself accordingly.
+You will be watching your beloved pet pass away, and this can be traumatic and on par with the loss of a human family member.

-If you want to be present when your pet is euthanized, don’t be alone afterward.
+If you want to be present when your pet is euthanized, don’t stay alone afterward.
 Ensure that you have friends and family members around you to help manage your grief.

 It’s one thing to return home to an empty cat bed and disused food bowl.
 It’s quite another to watch your cat take its last breath.